thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 > _**Note:** You can only compare the Current Version against a previous versions._

-5. Select one of the previous versions from the Diff Against dropdown.
+5. Select one of the previous versions from the **Diff Against** dropdown.

-In the above example we are comparing version 1 of our multi-cloud Cloud Template to version 1.2 (Current Draft).
+In the above example we are comparing version 1 of our multi-cloud Cloud Template to version 2.0 (Current Draft).
 You will see all the sections that were changed or added by colour.
 Red being changed and green being what was added between the two versions.
 You can also see the visual differences in the Cloud Template and we will be doing that next.

-6. Click Diff Visually.
+6. Click **DIFF VISUALLY**.

 Like the code difference screen, you will get a colour-coded view of the different components and topologies of the two versions of the Cloud Template.

-7. Click the back arrow to return to the Design Canvas.
+7. Click the back arrow (next the Cloud Template name) to return to the Design Canvas.

 [Back to Top](#)